23 Feb Building brand equity

 According to Keller, that means your brand overall will be less vulnerable to competitive marketing and price changes.
 Pretty awesome, right?

 Unfortunately, there’s a flip side to nearly everything.
 Brand equity can be strong; but once it starts going bad, things can spiral pretty quickly and have devastating effects.
 Bad news happens in an instant, and with social media, it can amplify just as quickly.
 After being burned by an untimely story, it can take several years for a company to recover (if they ever even manage to repair their reputation).

 So, what do you do if something’s threatening your brand equity?

 Customers are going to judge based on their personal experiences and what they hear.
-And while you can’t possibly make sure every last person has a positive experience, but you can do damage control by making sure you respond in a positive way, show that you’re listening.
-Own up to your mistakes and fix what can be fixed, address complaints responsibly and appropriately.
+And while you can’t possibly make sure every last person has a positive experience, you can do damage control by making sure you respond in a positive way and show that you’re listening.
+Own up to your mistakes and fix what can be fixed and address complaints responsibly and appropriately.
 Give yourself a chance to actively reshape how customers think and feel about your brand because their opinions are necessary for a brand’s success.

 Building brand equity isn’t a problem to be solved or a one-off project you can check off the list.
 Its a long-term process shaped by your business goals and the evolution of your brand over time.
 No matter where along the pipeline you may be stuck, Modicum can help.